HackerN64/F3DEX3/docs/Documentation/Configuration.md

 SM64), or `BrW` if the microcode is replacing F3DZEX (i.e. OoT or MM).
 This controls whether `SPBranchLessZ*` uses the vertex's W coordinate or screen Z coordinate.

-## Extra Precision (`XP`)

-This configuration attempts to reproduce F3DEX(1) numerical behavior for Z buffer coefficients, potentially improving Z fighting in some cases of decals or opaque surfaces intended to behave like decals.

 ## Debug Normals (`dbgN`)